 The following terms are defined by the Food and Drug Administration:

 The percent Daily Value (DV) on the Nutrition Facts panel can help you determine how an individual item can fit into your daily diet.
-If the amount of sodium in one serving of food contains five percent or less of the DV for sodium, it is considered low while 20 percent or more is considered high.
+If the amount of sodium in one serving of food contains five percent or less of the DV for sodium, it is considered low.
+Twenty percent or more is considered high.